danielboots/fytletic/README.md

 * Implement the live keys to the merchandise shop to allow for customer purchases.

+* Forums - for discussion and a hub for the latest discussions on fight topics.

+* Allowing a user to create news content for the site, so again extending the functionality of the site to allow 3rd party content creation and site expansion.

+* Addition of the Google Maps API - a great feature would be for gyms to input their address and a map pin be generated for the profile of the gym allowing users to find the gym quickly and easily.

+* Events app - UFC and other events listings to be added to a specific events and calendar app.

 ### **_Code Refactoring_:**
 ___
 In this project I also used the extension to Gitpod called prettier which would format my code, however, I then went through each page and ensured there were no excess lines of whitespace.
 I also chose a uniformed way of commenting display, whereby I left a line gap either side of my comments so that people can distinguish between code blocks.
 I feel it was just a neat way to format my comments.

 Furthermore, to this, I used an online tool which formats my HTML and CSS to conform to best practice, so in my final (for deadline purposes) commits I will be formatting the HTML code from the formatter, as credited below.

+* Pep* compliance - to ensure that best practices were followed i used correct Pep8 formatting within the project, this included following correct indentation and using the Black python code formatter and python linting.

 ## 🧪 **Testing:**
 ___